Ehanlion/mist_obsidian/GM Screen/Conditions/exhaustion.md

 	-  For every hour over 8 hours travelled, add +1 to the DC.
 	-  For very hot weather, add +3 to the DC.
 	-  For very rainy or cold weather, add +3 to the DC.

+# Replacing this System:
+This system is archaic and not fun and will be replaced in Mist by [[exhaustion (OneD&D)]] rules instead.